wpmetabox/docsv2/docs/tutorials/add-star-rating-fields.md

     color: unset;
 }
 ```
-To get the style in admin, we use the function admin_enqueue_scripts () to enqueue.
+To get the style in admin, we use the function `admin_enqueue_scripts () to enqueue`.
 Please enqueue in the `rating.php` file as follows:
 ```
 public static function admin_enqueue_scripts() {
     wp_enqueue_style( 'rwmb-rating', plugin_dir_url( __FILE__ ) . '/css/admin.css', [], '1.0.0' );
 }
 ```

-## Step 4: Create a field in type of star rating
+## 4. Creating a field in type of star rating

 Now, we can create custom fields with rating field type using the newly created **MB Star Rating** plugin!